Haoroux/Haoroux/README.md

 I like 🐱 (> dog),
 🎮 I like to get all the achievements of games too ([My steam](https://steamcommunity.com/id/Haoroux/))
-and obvously I code a lot
+and obvously I code a lot , mainly discord bots
-I create a lot of discord bot,
-but I’m currently watching project that I can code in other language than python 🐍
+but I'm currently watching for project I can code in other language than python 🐍

 ## 🎯 My objectives:
 -finish at least two tasks in tasks panel 🏁